gosiweletan/AlaskaAirlinesInterview/TicketManagementSystem.IntegrationTests/README.md

 1. Ensure the main project builds successfully
 2. Check that all dependencies are restored
 3. Verify that the `Program.cs` class is accessible (not internal)
 4. Ensure the test project references the main project correctly
+5. Review the known issues section above for expected failures